Introduction

 © 2024, BioRender Inc. Any parts of this image created with BioRender are not made available under the same license as the Reviewed Preprint, and are © 2024, BioRender Inc.

 Our results reveal that the decrease of ATP and acetyl-CoA in tolerized macrophages results from the 2-AA-mediated perturbation of the physical interaction between ERRα and PGC-1α.
 The PGC-1α/ERRα axis has not previously been implicated in tolerization but has been extensively studied in cancer, underscoring the novelty of our findings.
-Studies in cancer cells have shown that the physical interaction of human ERRα with PGC-1α strongly enhances the binding of ERRα to DNA to induce the activation of the targeted genes [33] including MPC1, responsible for the import of cytosolic pyruvate into mitochondria and PDH, that catalyzes the conversion of pyruvate to acetyl-CoA in mitochondria.
-Inhibition of ERRα has been shown in cancer cell metabolism studies to interfere with pyruvate entry in mitochondria by inhibiting the expression of MPC1 [49].
-Indeed, we find that the transcription of ERRα and MPC1 genes and pyruvate uptake into mitochondria is reduced in tolerized macrophages.
+Studies in cancer cells have shown that the physical interaction of human ERRα with PGC-1α strongly enhances the binding of ERRα to DNA to induce the activation of the targeted genes [33], including MPC1, responsible for the import of cytosolic pyruvate into mitochondria and PDH, that catalyzes the conversion of pyruvate to acetyl-CoA in mitochondria.
+Inhibition of ERRα has also been shown in cancer cell metabolism studies to interfere with pyruvate entry in mitochondria by inhibiting the expression of MPC1 [49], and inhibition of ERRα led to decreased expression of PGC-1α-controlled expression of mitochondrial genes in mice brains [45].
+Indeed, we find that the transcription of ERRα, PGC-1α, and MPC1 genes and pyruvate uptake into mitochondria is reduced in tolerized macrophages.
 Given that pyruvate is a primary carbon source in the TCA cycle that fuels OXPHOS and the production of ATP into mitochondria, it explains the reduced ATP and acetyl-CoA levels observed in tolerized macrophages.
 Future studies will focus on unveiling the pathways by which macrophages respond to the bioenergetic changes identified and decipher their effect on the pyruvate cycle in host tolerance to infection [5052].

 We show that the unprecedented action of a QS bacterial small signaling molecule on the interaction between ERRα and PGC-1α in the nucleus is hampered.
-Although it remains to be elucidated whether 2-AA interferes directly or indirectly with the PGC-1α/ERRα axis, our data bring up the possibility that the reduced production of acetyl-CoA may be responsible, since cholesterol is a known coactivator/ligand of ERRα [53], is generated from acetyl-CoA [53].
-This possibility may also explain the reduced expression of ERRα and its lower abundance since cholesterol is also required for its activation and autoregulation.
+Although it remains to be elucidated whether 2-AA interferes directly or indirectly with the PGC-1α/ERRα axis, our data bring up the possibility that the reduced production of acetyl-CoA may be responsible since cholesterol is a known coactivator/ligand of ERRα [53], is generated from acetyl-CoA [53].
+This possibility may also explain the reduced expression of ERRα and lower abundance since cholesterol is also required for its activation and autoregulation.
 However, it is also possible that 2-AA may antagonize the interaction between ERRα and PGC-1α by binding to ERRα.
-Small molecules as antagonist of ERRα have been reported previously [54].
-The weaker binding of ERRα to the MPC1 promoter site, and consequently reduced MPC1 expression explains the reduced pyruvate presence in mitochondria and that of ATP and mitochondrial quiescence.
+Small molecules as antagonists of ERRα have been reported previously [54].
+The weaker binding of ERRα to the MPC1 promoter site, and consequently reduced MPC1 expression, explains the reduced pyruvate presence in mitochondria and that of ATP and mitochondrial quiescence.
+These findings open avenues for exploring novel therapeutic strategies through the overexpression of ERRα to counteract the tolerization induced by 2-AA and enhance clearance of PA infection.
+Interestingly, ERRα overexpression on breast cancer metastases promotes an efficient antitumor immune response selectively in the bone [55].

-Previously, we reported that 2-AA tolerization induces HDAC1 expression and activity, reducing H3K18ac at the TNF-α promoter [18].
-The findings with TNF-α transcription using UK5099 and ATP in 2-AA treated macrophages are in support of the bioenergetics disturbances observed in macrophages and their link to epigenetic modifications we have shown to be promoted by 2-AA [18].
+Previously, we reported that 2-AA tolerization induces histone deacetylation via HDAC1, reducing H3K18ac at the TNF-α promoter [18].
+The findings with acetyl-CoA reduction, the primary substrate of histone acetylation, and the TNF-α transcription using UK5099 and ATP in 2-AA treated macrophages are in support of the bioenergetics disturbances observed in macrophages and their link to epigenetic modifications we have shown to be promoted by 2-AA [18].
 Macrophages exposed to 2-AA in the presence of exogenous ATP showed improved intracellular bacterial clearance and enhanced TNF-α levels, supporting the epigenetic interconnection of macrophages and cellular ATP responsiveness levels against infection.
 The exogenous addition of UK5099 that reverted the efficiency of the mvfR infected macrophages to clear the PA intracellular burden and the counteraction to the 2-AA effect by ATP addition that increases the clearance of PA intracellular burden support the importance of this energy-carrying molecule in PA persistence.

 We have shown that although 2-AA tolerization leads to a remarkable increase in the survival rate of infected mice, it permits an HDAC1-dependent sustained presence of PA in mice tissues and intracellularly in macrophages [17, 18, 22, 26].
 Here, we use 2-AA-producing and isogenic non-producing PA strains to confirm the 2-AA-mediated decrease in the central metabolite acetyl-CoA and the energy-carrying molecule ATP during infection.
 These murine infection studies provide strong evidence of the 2-AA biological relevance in reducing these metabolites in vivo.
 Taking together our previous and current in vivo findings provide compelling evidence that the metabolic alterations identified favor PA persistence in infected tissues.